 In early 1945, as the war in New Guinea was subsiding, four village plots in the Korofeigu area were identified by the administration for coffee planting by the villages.
 Thirteen teenage villagers from Korofeigu and other surrounding areas were selected to be sent to a newly created school for training in coffee production.
-For the next 12 months, government officials moved around the Eastern Highlands selecting village plots and encouraging them to plant these seedlings while continuing to train the youth of these areas.
-The initial reaction of the indigenous population was of indifference; in a bountiful valley that could produce so much, it was thought that a crop that would take 3 years to harvest a return was a waste of time.
-Although some plots were neglected, none were removed, allowing the beginning of a coffee farming culture in this area.
+For the next 12 months, government officials moved around the Eastern Highlands selecting village plots and encouraging them to plant seedlings while continuing to train the youth of these areas.
+The initial reaction of the indigenous population was indifference; in a bountiful valley that could produce so much, it was thought that a crop that would take three years to harvest a return was a waste of time.
+Although some plots were neglected, none were removed, allowing the beginning of a coffee-farming culture in this area.

 From these small plantings in and around Korofeigu, coffee has become the most important commodity.
 Today, it is Papua New Guinea's most important agricultural crop, directly or indirectly providing the major source of income for a third of the country’s population.

 Our supplier and sister export company, New Guinea Highlands Coffee Exports (NGHCE), has had business relationship with farmers in the Korofeigu area since the company was created in 1992, but members of the company have been trading coffee within the area since the 1960s.

 Cultivation and Processing

 The mountainous and moist area, rich with native shade trees, is ideal for coffee cultivation.
 A mix of the Arusha and Bourbon varieties grow in the loamy soil at an altitude ranging between 1400-1800 meters above sea level by numerous small holder producers.
 Papua New Guinea Korofeigu Organic is harvested from April to September.